jootse84/jootse84.github.io/_posts/2016-10-10-jaccard-index-calculation-in-R.md

 }
 ```

-We will conclude, by using the algorithm, that the Jaccard similarity index of Pepito and Luis is pretty high (3/4) while it is low between Pepito and Manolo (1/5).
+By using the algorithm, we conclude that the Jaccard similarity index of Pepito and Luis is pretty high (3/4) while it is low between Pepito and Manolo (1/5).
 Our system, then, will be wise if recommends to Pepito movies that Luis already watched and liked.

 Obviously, Netflix doesn't use the Jaccard similarity coefficient for its recommendation system, instead it uses the complex but efficient **large-scale parallel collaborative filtering**.
 But I think using movie recommendation as an example it is a good choice for simply introduce this concept.